 Drake is located in Iowa's capital - the hub of business, insurance, government and health care for the state.
 The College of Pharmacy and Health Sciences has a record of placing students in over 500 sites related to health care activities each year.

-The program in Health Sciences utilizes these opportunities to provide experiential learning throughout the curriculum.
+The Health Sciences program utilizes these opportunities to provide experiential learning throughout the four-year curriculum.
 In the early stages of the program, students are involved in experiencing the world of health sciences through, job shadowing, career mentoring, and project development.
-In the latter part of the curriculum, students participate in work experiences in areas related to their career interests.
-Students in the Clinical and Applied Sciences track are provided the opportunity to participate in rotation-style experiences associated with major medical centers and local clinics.
+As students progress throughout their program, they being to participate in work experiences in areas related to their career interests.
+Students in the Clinical and Applied Sciences track are provided with opportunities to participate in rotation-style experiences associated with major medical centers and local clinics.
+Students who are interested in research also have the opportunity to carry out projects with faculty in the clinical, biomedical and pharmaceutical sciences.
 Students following the Health Services Management track are placed at sites associated with health insurance, information management, health systems management or public health.
-Students in the Pharmaceutical Sciences track carry out novel research projects with faculty in the clinical, biomedical and pharmaceutical sciences.

 Drake University strongly promotes research opportunities at the undergraduate level.
 The Drake Undergraduate Science Collaborative Institute (DUSCI) is an organized group of faculty and students that works to promote, support and coordinate efforts in undergraduate research.
-The Institute also served as a platform for interdisciplinary discussions and collaborations among faculty and students.
+The Institute also serves as a platform for interdisciplinary discussions and collaboration among faculty and students.

 The purpose of the Health Sciences program is to provide graduates with the relevant knowledge base, skills, attitudes, ethics and values to succeed in basic and applied health-related careers.